SUBSCRIBE TO OUR NEWSLETTER

 Although simplified, when a new basic motor skill is well learned, it is eventually saved in the M1 database.

-Then, when we want to learn a new complex motor pattern (such as a dance move, or new punch, or to change our walking pattern), we let the cerebellum re-organize the basic building blocks into a new coordinated pattern, according to our intention.
+Then, when we want to learn a new complex motor pattern (such as a dance move, or new punch, or to change our walking pattern), we let our brain re-organize the basic building blocks into a new coordinated pattern, according to our intention.

 This new coordinated pattern, if practiced consistently, will eventually be saved as a new basic motor skill in M1.